pingcap/docs-cn/dev/reference/tools/data-migration/usage-scenarios/shard-merge.md

         arguments: ["3", "store", "sale", "_"]
     ```

-## Synchronization task configuration
+## Replication task configuration

-The complete configuration of the synchronization task is shown as below.
+The complete configuration of the replication task is shown as below.
 For more details, see [Data Migration Task Configuration File](/dev/reference/tools/data-migration/configure/task-configuration-file.md).

 ```yaml
 name: "shard_merge"